Silent Notary (SNTR) Trading Up 5.4% Over Last 7 Days

-Silent Notary (CURRENCY:SNTR) traded up 1.7% against the US dollar during the one day period ending at 22:00 PM E.T. on March 8th.
-One Silent Notary token can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges including TOPBTC, DDEX, DEx.top and YoBit.
-Over the last week, Silent Notary has traded up 5.4% against the US dollar.
-Silent Notary has a market capitalization of $203,377.00 and approximately $45,115.00 worth of Silent Notary was traded on exchanges in the last 24 hours.
+Silent Notary (CURRENCY:SNTR) traded 1.7% higher against the U.S. dollar during the 24-hour period ending at 23:00 PM Eastern on March 9th.
+Silent Notary has a total market capitalization of $203,377.00 and approximately $45,115.00 worth of Silent Notary was traded on exchanges in the last 24 hours.
+In the last seven days, Silent Notary has traded up 5.4% against the U.S. dollar.
+One Silent Notary token can now be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges including DDEX, TOPBTC, DEx.top and Bilaxy.

 - Chainlink (LINK) traded 0.7% higher against the dollar and now trades at $4.71 or 0.00051635 BTC.